-Five Guys Burgers and Fries is a famous American fast casual restaurant chain, serving up hamburgers, hot dogs, fries, sandwiches and milkshakes.
+Five Guys Burgers and Fries is a famous American fast casual restaurant chain with more than 1600 outlets, serving up hamburgers, hot dogs, fries, sandwiches and milkshakes.

-And do you know that Five Guys was named “America’s favourite and most well-known burger brand” according to The Harris Poll’s annual EquiTrend Study.
+Do you know that Five Guys was named “America’s favourite and most well-known burger brand” according to The Harris Poll’s annual EquiTrend Study?
 In-N-Out Burger was No. 2.
 Ouch!

 Former US President Barack Obama is said to be a fan, and was caught on camera buying lunch at the Washington outlet.